-This control is used ONLY for docking and maneuvering at slow speed.
-Ignore the upper right hand button which is for a Garmin autopilot interface.
+This control is used only for docking and maneuvering at slow speed.
 Learn to handle the joystick in a safe and correct manner before you start using the function in tight quarters.
 When the joystick is active, the normal engine controls are Neutral and inactive.
 A computer operates the drives and shifting.
 Rotation of the wheel is frozen and it should not be turned, as damage may occur.

-To Activate: Both outer engines must be running (the center engine does not need to be on as it doesn't participate in the IPS or DPS function.
-The engine control handles must be IN NEUTRAL.
+To Activate: Both engines must be running and the engine control handles must be IN NEUTRAL.
 Press "DOCKING" button.
 A beep confirms it is active.